sspsk/floating-point-add/README.md

 # floating-point-add
+# Author: sspsk Email:kdstsdk@gmail.com
+#
-this is an algorithm for adding  two 16bit floating point numbers in c and assembly
+This is an algorithm for adding  two 16bit floating point numbers in c and assembly.
+Project for the second semester in my university.